Israel’s contentious legal overhaul comes to a head as judges hear cases on their own fate

 JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu’s judicial overhaul plan has plunged the country into nine months of unrest and exposed bitter divisions within Israeli society.
-On Tuesday, the country’s gaze shifts from the streets to the courtroom, where a panel of Supreme Court judges will deliberate over the very laws meant to curtail their power.
+On Tuesday, the country’s gaze shifted from the streets to the courtroom, where Supreme Court judges began to deliberate over the very laws meant to curtail their power.

-Israel’s High Court is to hear the first of three flashpoint cases in the coming weeks, all dealing with the legality of the overhaul.
+Israel’s High Court is hearing the first of three flashpoint cases in the coming weeks, all dealing with the legality of the overhaul.

 Netanyahu unveiled the plan early this year, saying the country’s unelected judges hold too much power over parliament.
 He is backed by an alliance of ultranationalist and religious parties, each motivated by different grievances against the legal system.